 \subsection{Group Loss Landscape}

-While the previous section reviewed the influence of gradient flows on the unfairness observed in tooling, Theorem \ref{thm:taylor} introduces another critical variable in determining hardware sensitivity: the \emph{eigenvalues of the group Hessians}.
-Intuitively, the group Hessian serves as an indicator for the \emph{flatness} of the loss landscape around the optimal solution \citep{li2018visualizing}, as well as for the model's generalization capability \citep{kaur2023maximum}.
+While the previous section reviewed the influence of gradient flows on the unfairnes observed in tooling, Theorem \ref{thm:taylor} introduces another critical variable in determining hardware sensitivity: the \emph{eigenvalues of the group Hessians} and suggests that groups with larger eigenvalues are more susceptible to higher hardware sensitivity.
+Intuitively, the eigenvalues associated to the group Hessian serves as an indicator for the \emph{flatness} of the loss landscape around the optimal solution \cite{li2018visualizing}, as well as for the model's generalization capability \cite{kaur2023maximum}.

-For illustrative purposes, Figure \ref{fig:illustration_hessian_norm} represents how differences in Hessian's maximum eigenvalues impact hardware sensitivity.
-In this example, group \( a \) has a flatter loss landscape around the stationary point compared to group \( b \) due to its smaller group Hessians.
-As a result, variations in model parameters \( \btheta^*_m \) and \( \btheta^*_{m'} \) across hardwares $m$ and $m'$ lead to a much smaller change in the loss function for group \( a \) than for group \( b \).
-This difference underscores the direct link between the group Hessian's maximum eigenvalues and the degree of hardware sensitivity experienced by each group.
+For illustrative purposes, Figure \ref{fig:illustration_hessian_norm} represents how differences in Hessians maximum eigenvalues impact hardware sensitivity.
+In this example, group \( a \) has a flatter loss landscape around the stationary point compared to group \( b \) due to its smaller Hessian norm.
+As a result, variations in model parameters \( \btheta^*_m \) and \( \btheta^*_{m'} \) across hardware $m$ and $m'$ lead to a much smaller change in the loss function for group \( a \) than for group \( b \).
+This difference underscores the direct link between Hessian norm and the degree of hardware sensitivity experienced by each group.

-The next result shed light on the underlying reasons for the observed disparities in group-specific Hessians.
+The next result sheds light on the underlying reasons for the observed disparities in group-specific Hessians.
 Theorem \ref{thm:4} establishes a relationship between the maximum eigenvalues of the group Hessian and the average distance of samples within that group to the decision boundary.

 \begin{theorem} Consider a model $f_{\btheta^*_m}$ trained using binary cross entropy on reference hardware $m$.
 Then, $\forall a \in \cA$, the maximum eigenvalue of the group Hessian $\lambda(\bm{H}_a^{\ell})$ is bounded by: